VEZY/PlantBiophysics.jl/docs/src/climate/microclimate.md

 - `latent_heat_vaporization` computes λ (J kg-1), the latent heat of vaporization from the air temperature and a constant
 - `psychrometer_constant` computes γ (kPa K−1), the psychrometer "constant" from the air pressure, the latent heat of vaporization and some constants
 - `atmosphere_emissivity(T,e,constants.K₀)` computes ε (0-1), the atmosphere emissivity from the air temperature, the vapor pressure and a constant
-- `e_sat_slope` computes Δ (0-1), the slope of the saturation vapor pressure at air temperature, from the air temperature
+- `PlantMeteo.e_sat_slope` computes Δ (kPa K⁻¹), the slope of saturation vapour pressure with temperature

 !!! note
     All constants are found in `Constants`